Aniangelsuperbat1/code-every-day/2021/July/log.md

   **Today's Progress**: Got rejected from a job in the second round.
 I really wanted this job too.
 I am ok, but it still hurts.

   **Thoughts**: More good days ahead.
 Got to just keep moving forward.

+  ### Mon.
+August 2nd 2021

+  **Today's Progress**: Applied to jobs and studied more

+   **Thoughts**: I am applying to more jobs everyday but getting nowhere.
+Some phone screen and some take home tests but not moving forward as much as I want.
+Better fays to come though.